Monday, March 30, 2020

 According to Natural News, research shows that chicken soup helps break up congestion and eases the flow of nasal secretions.
 It also inhibits white blood cells that trigger the inflammatory response, causing sore throats and the production of phlegm.

 Chicken contains cysteine (an amino acid that's released when you make soup) and this thins mucus in the lungs which aids in the healing process.

-Nothing hits the spot on a cold winter evening like a bowl of home made chicken soup, and today I'm sharing my all time favorite recipe, adapted from one in the Cincinnati Enquirer.
-Unfortunately, lots of cutting and chopping is involved.
-Listen to an audio book to keep yourself entertained, and consider this a labor of love since it's so healthy for your family!
+Today I'm sharing my all time favorite chicken soup recipe, adapted from one in the Cincinnati Enquirer.
+Unfortunately, lots of cutting and chopping is involved, but you can always use frozen pre-chopped onions and pre-shredded carrots to save a little time.
+Listen to an audio book to keep yourself entertained, and consider this a labor of love since it's so healthy (and tasty) for your family!

 3-4 quarts chicken broth